XanDDemoX/DAVify-Codea/README.md

     * Collections must contain at least one project to be persisted
     * Collections cannot contain files
 * Assets
+	* Project assets cannot be accessed
-	* Codea's standard asset folders cannot be accessed.
+	* Codea's standard asset folders cannot be accessed
 * Shaders
     * Can only be created or deleted in Codea
 * Sprites